Mothers make Christmas celebrations worthwhile. Celebrating your first Christmas without mom is not easy.

 Let the memory of your mother during Christmas disappear completely.

-Unless your mother died on Christmas day, don’t make it a day to honor her.
+Unless your mom died on Christmas day, don’t make it a day to honor her.
 Let honoring your late mother be done on her memorial day.

 Try as much as you can to avoid any discussions that will cause you to talk about your late mother on your first Christmas after her death.